2 REITs With >100% Upside Potential In The Recovery

 Boardwalk also has some built-in margin of safety because its rents are estimated to be ~10% below the market and it's able to force growth by improving its assets.

 Finally, Boardwalk is quickly diversifying its portfolio.
-Already today, one-third of its assets are in high-growth Western markets.
+Already today, one-third of its assets are in high-growth Eastern markets.
 Within a few years, its target is to bring this weight closer to half of its portfolio.

 If Boardwalk continues to trade at a ~50% discount to NAV, it's likely to become a buyout target.
 The demand for apartment community investments is very high in today's yield-less world, and several of its peers have been taken private over the past years.
 Northview Apartment (OTC:NPRUF) is a similar case and we profited from its buyout at High Yield Landlord.